What is GrantCorps?

 A native of Colombia, Jhon is fully bilingual, was raised poor and undocumented in New York and was the first in his family to graduate college and later earn a Ph.D. in engineering.
 His combined impact in corporate, entrepreneurial endeavors, and the non-profit sector stands at $170 million.

-Lori Sharp is the founder of ThinkSharp!
-Consulting, which is a consulting business dedicated to working with non-profit organizations to help them realize their fundraising potential!
+Lori is the founder of ThinkSharp!
+Consulting.
 Lori has over 10 years of grant management and NPO consulting experience, and her work has led to increased and stable funding for each client she works with.
 She prides herself on her client and funder relationships, strategic thinking and planning, and ability to represent her clients with integrity and passion.

 Felicia joined Community Resource Center in December 2022 as a Consultant focused on supporting and expanding the capacity of the GrantCorps Program.
 She was born and raised in Pueblo, Colorado and holds a Bachelor of Arts in English and Psychology with a minor in Creative Writing from Colorado State University-Pueblo.
 Her background in nonprofit behavioral health and writing center work in higher education naturally led her to working with nonprofits and grant writing.
 Growing up on the eastside of Pueblo, a population experiencing low socioeconomic status and high health disparities, Felicia experienced the power and impact of nonprofit programs and grant-funded initiatives.
 She feels fortunate to be able to work alongside nonprofits, especially small nonprofits belonging to marginalized communities, and is excited about her partnership with CRC.
 Aside from working with nonprofits, Felicia enjoys dark skies and open spaces, reading anything from a good meme to a book from the stack, writing poetry, memoir, and fiction, and listening to eclectic music with her husband and their two cat friends.